Phoenician history: Vassalage under the Assyrians (858–608 BC)

-As a mercantile power concentrated along a narrow coastal strip of land, the Phoenicians lacked the size and population to support a large military.
+As mercantile city-states concentrated along a narrow coastal strip of land, the Phoenicians lacked the size and population to support a large military.
 Thus, as neighboring empires began to rise, the Phoenicians increasingly fell under the sway of foreign rulers, who to varying degrees circumscribed their autonomy.

 The Assyrian conquest of Phoenicia began with King Shalmaneser III, who rose to power in 858 BC and began a series of campaigns against neighboring states.
 The Phoenician city states fell under his rule over a period of three years, forced to pay heavy tribute in money, goods, and natural resources.
 However, the Phoenicians were not annexed outright—they remained in a state of vassalage, subordinate to the Assyrians but allowed a certain degree of freedom.
 Relative to other conquered peoples in the empire, the Phoenicians were treated well, due to a history of otherwise amicable relations with the Assyrians, and to their importance as a source of income and even diplomacy for the expanding empire.

 After the death of Shalmaneser III in 824 BC, the Phoenicians maintained their quasi-independence, as subsequent rulers did not wish to meddle in their internal affairs, lest they deprive their empire of a key source of capital.
 This changed in 744 BC, with the ascension of Tiglath-Pileser III, who sought to forcefully incorporate surrounding territories rather than keep them subordinate.
 By 738 BC, most of the Levant, including northern Phoenicia, were annexed and fell directly under Assyrian administration; only Tyre and Byblos, the most powerful of the city states, remained as tributary states outside of direct control.

 Within years Tyre and Byblos rebelled.
 Tiglath-Pileser III quickly subdued both cities and imposed heavier tribute.
 After several years, Tyre rebelled again, this time allying with its erstwhile rival Sidon.
 After two to three years, Sargon II (722–705 BC) successfully besieged Tyre in 721 BC and crushed the alliance.
 In 701 BC, his son and successor Sennacherib suppressed further rebellions across the region, reportedly deporting most of Tyre's population to the Assyrian capital of Nineveh.
 During the 7th century BC, Sidon rebelled and was completely destroyed by Esarhaddon (681–668 BC), who enslaved its inhabitants and built a new city on its ruins.

 While the Phoenicians endured unprecedented repression and conflict, by the end of the 7th century BC., the Assyrians had been weakened by successive revolts throughout their empire, which made led to their destruction by the Iranian Median Empire.